 - Reduction of cellulite or improvement in the appearance of cellulite

 - May boost health due to fat loss

 - May boost self-esteem

-- Sculpting areas of body that even exercise and diet don’t seem to impact
+- Sculpting areas of the body that even exercise and diet don’t seem to impact

 - Irregularities in the skin- Bumpy, wavy or uneven skin as chances are that the surgical procedure removes fat unevenly.
 This damage could be permanent.

 - Infection- At certain times, if the procedure is not conducted in a sterile environment, it could lead to severe infection which can even be life-threatening.

 - Fat embolism- This is a medical emergency situation where pieces of fat may get trapped in the blood vessel and gather in the lungs.
 This then travels to the brain.

 - Internal puncture- Sometimes a cannula that penetrates too deeply may puncture an internal organ.
 This will require a surgical procedure to fix it later.

 - Fluid accumulation- Although not a scary risk, temporary pockets of fluid (seromas) can form under the skin.
 This will have to be drained with a needle.

-Kidney and heart problems- The shift in fluid levels due to the injection of fluids and suctioning out can cause potentially life threatening situations which directly affect the kidney and heart.
+Kidney and heart problems- The shift in fluid levels due to the injection of fluids and suctioning out can cause potentially life-threatening situations that directly affect the kidney and heart.

 Read More: How To Stay Fit & Healthy?